codewithkyle/craft-jitter/README.md

 {% set transformedImageUrl = craft.jitter.transformImage(entry.image[0], { w: 150, ar: "1:1", m: "fit", fm: "gif", q: 10 }) %}

 {# For a faster template render build the API URL instead #}
-{# If you have configured Jitter to use CDN URLs this value will switch to the CDN URL after the image has been transformed #}
+{# If you have configured Jitter to use CDN URLs this value will swap to the CDN URL after the image has been transformed #}
 {% set transformedImageUrl = craft.jitter.url(entry.image[0], { w: 150, ar: "1:1", m: "fit", fm: "gif", q: 10 }) %}

 <img